magnetar-io/aeco_markdown/README.md

 # AECO Markdown
 Nothing real yet, but AECO markdown would be an Extention on existing Markdown to hold AECO specific datasets and allow them to live next to documentation, instructions etc.

+## It would be pared with and editor that made maintaining and using it simple.

 ## Example Usage

 ### Project Location Capture in GeoJson  (View me in Github)